gyfchong/iron-bootstrap/README.md

 You can run `grunt watch` and only `grunt build` when you have made changes to source/SASS.
 Currently `grunt watch` only copies changes made to your development files.

 ## Notes
-- Please used the latest **stable** version of WordPress when developing.
+- Please use the latest **stable** version of WordPress when developing.
-- IB uses jQuery 1.10.2
+- Iron Bootstrap uses jQuery 1.10.2